gambitph/WP-OTF-Regenerate-Thumbnails/README.md

 * All calls to `the_post_thumbnail` and other thumbnail functions are handled automatically
 * Handles image sizes created from `add_image_size`,
 * Handles [2-item array sizes](http://codex.wordpress.org/Function_Reference/the_post_thumbnail)
+* No **custom scripts that perform saving/resizing**, everything is performed by WordPress.

 # Installation